qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 .................

 A selected annotation will display its :guilabel:`Symbology` properties in the :guilabel:`Layer styling` panel.
-You can:

-* Modify the appearance using full capabilities of:

-  * the :ref:`symbol properties <symbol-selector>` for polygon, polyline and marker annotations
+* For polygon, polyline and marker annotations, you can modify the appearance using full capabilities of the :ref:`symbol properties <symbol-selector>`
-  * the :ref:`text format properties <text_format>` for text-based annotations.
-    A text area allows you to construct the string to display using QGIS expression functions.
+* For text-based annotations, an area with text editing tools helps you construct the string to display.
+  It can be multiline, use HTML formatting and rely on QGIS expression functions.
+  You can moreover modify the appearance using full capabilities of the :ref:`text format properties <text_format>`.

+  Depending on the type of annotation, additional options are available.

+  * For text annotation at point, it is also possible to:

-    It is also possible to set the :guilabel:`Alignment` for text annotation at point (left, center or right of the text point).
+    * set the text :guilabel:`Alignment` (left, center or right of the anchor point)
-* For text annotation at point, also configure whether it should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
+    * configure whether the text should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
       In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
   * For text annotation along a line, configure an :guilabel:`Offset from line` in the unit of your choice

-* Configure a |unchecked| :guilabel:`Reference scale`: indicates the map scale at which symbol or text sizes which uses paper-based units (such as millimeters or points) relate to.
+* Configure a |unchecked| :guilabel:`Reference scale`: indicates the map scale at which symbol or text sizes which use paper-based units (such as millimeters or points) relate to.
   The sizes will be scaled accordingly whenever the map is viewed at a different scale.
   For instance, a line feature wide of 2mm at 1:2000 :guilabel:`Reference scale` will be rendered using 4mm when the map is viewed at 1:1000.